Xijiang1997/iIMPACT/docs/breast_cancer_example.rst

 The second step of iIMPACT is to detect domain-specific SV genes based on the domains identified by the previous step via a negative binomial regression model.

-Before fitting the regression model, we need to filter out genes with a high proportion of zero counts. 'filter.count' takes count matrix as input and can output genes (columns) with non-zero entries equal or greater than 'min_percentage'.
+Before fitting the regression model, we need to filter out genes with a high proportion of zero counts. `filter.count` function takes count matrix as input and can output genes (columns) with non-zero entries equal or greater than 'min_percentage'.
 ::
     count_f <- filter.count(count, min_percentage = 0.3)

-We also need the estimated size factor in the regression model. 'get.size.factor' can estimate size factor through different methods.
+We also need the estimated size factor in the regression model. `get.size.factor` function can estimate size factor through different methods.
 Here we apply total sum scaling (tss) method by setting the parameter 'norm_method' as 'tss'.
 ::
     size_factor <- get.size.factor(count_f, 'tss')

-In the second stage of iIMPACT, a negative binomial regression model is fitted for a pre-specified spatial domain, and then domain-specific spatially variable genes can be defined via the output p-values. 'detect.domainSVG' takes filtered count matrix, spatial domain assignment results from the previous step, target domain index, and estimated size factor as input, and outputs the estimated coefficients for domain assignment covariate and corresponding p-values for all genes.
+In the second stage of iIMPACT, a negative binomial regression model is fitted for a pre-specified spatial domain, and then domain-specific spatially variable genes can be defined via the output p-values. `detect.domainSVG` takes the filtered count matrix, spatial domain assignment results from the previous step, target domain index, and estimated size factor as input, and outputs the estimated coefficients for domain assignment covariate and corresponding p-values for all genes.
 ::
     # set the domain for domain-specific spatially variable genes
     domain_index <- 1